TNOhealth/Playbook-Data-Sharing/_sources/fair-data-exchange/intro.md

 What exactly is FAIR data?
 How can data be FAIR?
 What does FAIR mean for your organization and why would it be beneficial to implement FAIR?

 The FAIR principles center around *improving data management strategies*.
-Traditional data management focusses around the process of improving the tooling around specific data formats, use cases and standards.
+Traditional data management focusses on the process of improving the tooling around specific data formats, use cases and standards.
 This however becomes infeasible with the rapid growth of data, both in terms of volume as well as variety.

 Instead of focusing purely on the tooling, the FAIR principles suggest a more *holistic approach* around data management within an organization.
 These principles provide a guideline for the structure around the data that we use, as well as the services that interact with data.